flutter/website/src/docs/cookbook/persistence/sqlite.md

     version: 1,
   );

-  Future<void> insertDog(Dog dog) async {
+  // Define a function that inserts dogs into the database Future<void> insertDog(Dog dog) async {
-    // Get a reference to the database. final Database db = await database;
+    // Get a reference to the database. final db = await database;

     // Insert the Dog into the correct table.
-Also specify the
+You might also specify the
-    // `conflictAlgorithm`.
-In this case, if the same dog is inserted
+    // `conflictAlgorithm` to use in case the same dog is inserted twice.
+    //
-    // multiple times, it replaces the previous data. await db.insert(
+    // In this case, replace any previous data. await db.insert(
       'dogs',
       dog.toMap(),